waelchatila/greentable/README.md

 gem 'greentable'
 ```

+Greentable works for Rails 3.x and Rails 4.x

 ## Usage
 To produce a table from an array of elements, do the following in a view: